adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

   ![Xamarin Mac Agent - Login][img9]

-Just enter the username and password that you use to log in to your mac and click on **Login**.
+Just enter the (real) username and password for your account on your mac and click on **Login**.

 !!! tip